-A Roman milestone is located under one of the arches of the Caesarea aqueduct, dated to the 2nd or 3rd C AD .
+- A Roman milestone is located under one of the arches of the Caesarea aqueduct, dated to the 2nd or 3rd century AD .
 It indicated the distance of 4 Roman miles, probably the distance along the coastal road from Caesarea.

 Josephus, the Galilee commander who fought the Romans, then served them as a historian, provides a fascinating description of the heavily armed Roman army, which justified rebuilding the old dusty roads of the Holy land.